Lords Temporal

-The Lords Temporal are secular members of the House of Lords, the upper house of the British Parliament.
-These can be either life peers or hereditary peers, although the hereditary right to sit in the House of Lords was abolished for all but ninety-two peers during the 1999 reform of the House of Lords.
-The term is used to differentiate these members from the Lords Spiritual, who sit in the House as a consequence of being bishops in the Church of England.
+The Lords Temporal are secular members of the House of Lords (contrasted with the Lords Spiritual, bishops in the Church of England), the upper house of the British Parliament.
+Before the passage of the House of Lords (Hereditary Peers) Act 2026, they consisted of both life peers and hereditary peers, but now is solely composed of the former after the right of hereditary peers to sit in the House of Lords was abolished.

 History

 Membership in the Lords Temporal was once an entitlement of all hereditary peers, other than those in the peerage of Ireland.
-Under the House of Lords Act 1999, the right to membership was restricted to 92 hereditary peers.
+Under the House of Lords Act 1999, the right to membership was restricted to 92 hereditary peers and then abolished entirely on 29 April 2026 as a result of the House of Lords (Hereditary Peers) Act 2026.
+This Act brought an end to more than 700 years of hereditary peers sitting in the House of Lords.

 Further reform of the House of Lords is a perennially discussed issue in British politics.
-However, no additional legislation on this issue has passed the House of Commons since 1999.
 The Wakeham Commission, which debated the issue of lords' reform under then Prime Minister Tony Blair, proposed making some of the Lords Temporal elected positions.
 This plan, which was widely criticised, failed to advance in the House of Commons.
 Additional proposals were made under the coalition government of Prime Minister David Cameron to reduce the size of the House of Lords to 450, directly elect at least some of the Lords Temporal, and allow members of the House of Commons to run for election as Lords Temporal.
 None of these proposals passed.

 Composition of the Lords Temporal

-The Lords Temporal consist of a smaller number of hereditary peers and a much larger contingent of life peers.